katiegeyer/KatieGeyer/README.md

 Before diving into the world of tech, I dedicated my career to hydrology and environmental sustainability.
 This background fuels my commitment to build solutions that are not only effective but also sustainable and environmentally friendly.

 My knack for problem-solving and innovation is matched by a passion for creating user-centric designs.
-Leveraging my expertise in UI/UX design, I love to make applications that are as pleasing to the eye as they are to use. :art: :computer:
+Leveraging my passion of UI/UX design, I love to make applications that are as pleasing to the eye as they are to use. :art: :computer:

 I also bring to the table: